jondye/ascii_xmas_tree/README.md

 - Trees have a width and a height which determines the average slope of the tree.
 - Branches have a shallower slope than the average slope of the tree.
 - The angle of the branch slope and the number of layers of tree determine the shape of the tree.
+- Placement of stars and baubles is random.
+For simplicity no effort has been made to avoid clumping of decorations together.

 ## Implementation notes